 Medicare Advantage plans offer a maximum out-of-pocket limit (MOOP) for Medicare Part A and Medicare Part B coverage.
-The statutory max MOOP is $7,550 in 2021 and this means that your Part A and Part B out-of-pocket expenses are capped at this level.
+The statutory max MOOP is $7,550 (but can be increased by CMS) and this means that your Part A and Part B out-of-pocket expenses are capped at this level.
 A Medicare Advantage plan can change MOOP limits each year, but not exceed the maximum annual limit

 Medigap Plan K and Plan L (where available) also provide for